SeldonIO/seldon-core/docs/wrappers/python.md

-# Packaging a python model for Seldon Core using s2i
+# Packaging a Python model for Seldon Core using s2i

 In this guide, we illustrate the steps needed to wrap your own python model in a docker image ready for deployment with Seldon Core using [source-to-image app s2i](https://github.com/openshift/source-to-image).